 PAM’s effect on the smaller suspended sediment particles is to bind many small particles together into what are called flocs.
 The PAM molecules are very long, allowing them to pull many particles into each floc, which then settles out of the water column.
 To ensure maximum contact between the PAM molecules and sediment particles, turbulence is needed after the point of dosing.
 You can read more about PAM in the referenced factsheet on treating turbidity on construction sites.

 Using PAM for turbidity control requires that the pumped water be treated or dosed with PAM prior to entering the basin or bag.
-The two main approaches to achieving this are to inject a solution of PAM into the pumped water, or to use the water to dissolve solid PAM as the water flows into the basin.
+The two main approaches to achieving this are to inject a solution of PAM into the pumped water, or to use the pumped water to dissolve solid PAM as the water flows into the basin or bag.
 It is important to select the correct PAM for the sediment on your site.
 This can be done with a simple jar test, a service often offered by PAM suppliers.
 A jar test consists of adding a small amount of PAM to a container containing sediment or muddy water to see if it flocculates.
 Usually several PAMs are tested in separate jars, and the one which forms the flocs fastest is selected.

 The components of a pumped injection system are a PAM solution pump and a PAM reservoir.
 The solution is usually injected using a small electric pump, preferably with multiple or variable speeds.
 Because the concentrated PAM solution is typically quite viscous, peristaltic (rollers on tubing) pumps are preferred as they are less sensitive to the thickness of these solutions.
 Typically they can pump up to 30 gallons per hour, but the PAM pumping rate is dictated by the expected water pumping rate.
 The simplest dosing location is in the intake hose to the water pump—simply running the PAM pump hose up into the intake hose will ensure good dosing and provide more mixing and contact time as the water runs through the pump and hoses.
 A sample layout is shown in Figure 3.
 A porous baffle of coir netting is recommended to capture any floating flocs (see referenced fact sheet on baffles).
 Coir, or coconut, netting is available at most erosion-control supply dealers and is available in a variety of weights, but the preferred weight for stilling basins is 900 grams per m2.
 An actual pump intake for a borrow pit dewatering operation is shown in Figure 4, and the tubing from the PAM pump to the intake is evident in the picture.
 Mixing and contact time can be improved by releasing the water into a corrugated pipe placed between the pump outlet hose and the stilling basin.